 - Carpet will quickly wear out under chairs and in areas with heavy foot-traffic.

-- Try getting a bright or pale carpet which contrasts sharply with black wires and cables.
+- Try getting a bright or pale carpet that will contrast sharply with black wires and cables.
 This will reduce the risk of accidentally tripping and hurting yourself.
 (Toward that end, you should also pick up some cheap cable ties.)

 Obviously, you’re not playing to a live audience when you’re in the studio – you’re recording.
-Therefore, you’ll need the assistance of recording software.
-There are multiple software options, but two of the most popular are called Cakewalk Sonar and Ableton Live.
+Therefore, you’ll need the assistance of recording software (also known as a Digital Audio Workstation— DAW for short).
+There are multiple software options, but two of the most popular are called ProTools, Ableton Live, and ProTools little sibling GarageBand.

 The more you’re willing to pay, the more features and flexibility you’ll get – but at the same time, you may not actually need all those fancy (and pricey) bells and whistles at this stage in your career.
 Do your research, and choose the software that seems best-suited to you.

 While you can buy a USB mic and make nice demos with your DAW, you’re going to want an audio interface so you can plug your high-quality XLR microphones directly into your DAW.
 The audio interface changes the electrical signal in your microphone cable into a digital signal your DAW can understand.
 A quick Amazon search brings up many affordable and expensive options, such as the ProSonus AudioBox, which has been popular for twenty-five years.